Sang Thong: Spread

 Variants of the tale are found across Thailand's neighbouring countries in Southeast Asia.
 According to James R. Brandon, Fern Ingersoll finds many literary treatments of the tale of Sang Thong across this region.

+J. Leyden and Captain James Low mentioned the existence of an Indo-Chinese (Siamese) tale titled "Hǒi-sang" ("The Prince in a Conch Shell"), wherein the protagonist is a prince born in a chank-shell, abandoned in the forest and rescued by the Nāgas, given a golden ship by the Thewaldas and Devas, and goes on adventures.
+According to Leyden, the story figured among "most popular [Cheritras] among the T'hay", containing "the same stories and incidents" current among the Rukhéng, Barma and Malayu peoples.

 Burma

 In another version of tale, titled The Snail Prince and sourced from Burma, the queen gives birth to a snail, to her husband's horror.
 He orders the queen to be demoted to a lowly station and to throw the snail in the river.
 The snail is saved by an ogress (or ogress queen) and becomes a human boy.
 When he becomes a youth, the ogress gives him a cloak that turns him into a hunchback, to disguise his appearance; a magic cane and sends him to a human kingdom.
 He works as a cowherd in the city.
 When the youngest daughter of this city's king wants to marry, she throws a garland of flowers that falls on the now human snail prince.
 They marry.
 His father-in-law sets a task for his sons-in-law, and the hunchbacked youth accomplishes it.
 He reveals his true appearance as a golden prince and succeeds his father-in-law.

-In a Burmese tale from the Palaung people, "Принц-улитка" ("Prince-Snail"), a king has seven queens.
-One night, the first queen has a strange dream she interprets as a sign she will soon become pregnant.
-Nine months later, she gives birth to a snail shell.
-The king casts the shell into the water, and the river washes it away to distant margins.
-A childless old couple finds the shell and takes it home.
-A youth comes out of the shell, does the chores and returns to it, after the couple goes to work.
-The old man discovers the youth and adopts him.
-One day, the snail youth finds human remains under the couple's house, and escapes by using a pair of magical shoes the couple owned.
-He flies to a distant kingdom.
-He dons a disguise as a poor man and goes to a celebration, where the princess is throwing flower garlands at her prospective husband.
-A garland falls on his neck and he marries the princess.